Coswold/knowledge_base/docs/README.md

 # Overview

-> I like to read and I forget stuff a lot, so I decided to upload my brain digitally.
+> I am interested in a large spectrum of topics, so I decided to upload my brain digitally.

-## Structure {docsify-ignore}
+## Topics I'm Currently Studying {docsify-ignore}
+* Computer Science
-* Main Topic
+* Machine Learning
-    * Sub Topic
+* Philosophy
-    * Resources
+* Creative Writing

+## Whats the Point? {docsify-ignore}
+> This is just a space for me to take notes on things that I am interested in.
+> If you're interested in similar things, look around.